h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 ## Prerequisites

-- Some basic knowledge of machine learning.
+- Some basic knowledge of machine learning
-- Familiarity with Python.
+- Familiarity with Python
 - An Aquarium account to follow along.
-To help you get started with Aquarium, please see **Appendix A** in this tutorial.
+    - To help you get started with Aquarium, please see **Appendix A** in this tutorial.

 **Note:** We have completed this tutorial in our cloud environment and is intended to take about two hours, or less, to be completed.
 Therefore, if you decide to do this tutorial on your machine, you might not get the same results, or it might take you longer to complete the tutorial than the intended time.